sbaio/Restricted-Boltzmann-Machine/README.md

 # Restricted-Boltzmann-Machine

-An implementation of RBM totally on Python.
+In this project, we plan to discover deeply both theoretical and implementation aspects of the advances in RBM training.

+We present an implementation of RBM totally in Python, and the results obtained.
+We also compare its performance with a deep learning library.
+(Theano)

 ## Requirement